Major Hackher and the Siege of Graz 1809

 One of many

 The Napoleonic Wars is a period of history associated with many notable figures: The Duke of Wellington, Grouchy, MacDonald, Alexander I, of course Bonaparte, and many more.
-However, amidst these great men of history, there were also countless lesser-known individuals who performed deeds that, while perhaps not as grand, immortalized them in one way or another.
+However, among these great men of history, there were also countless lesser-known individuals who performed deeds that, while perhaps not as grand, immortalized them in one way or another.

 Among these individuals stands Franz Xaver Hackher, a member of the Austrian military during that time, who became a local celebrity in Graz and was immortalized as a statue of a lion.